DilonFernando03/Assignment2/README.md

 # DRS LANGUAGE USER GUIDE

 ## Introduction
 DRS (Dilon Runtime Script) is a programming language implemented as an interpreter in Java.
 This language supports arithmetic operations, boolean logic, text manipulation, variables, control flow, and functions.
+Github link to this project repository is https://github.com/DilonFernando03/Assignment2

 ## File Extension
 DRS scripts use the `.drs` file extension.